Winning-Software/.github/profile/README.md

 ### Symfony Console Command Runner

 An extension that allows you to view all of your Symfony applications `bin/console` commands in a tree view within VS Code.
-Hover the commands to display a list of all available options, customise inputs and run the command, with output streamed straight to your terminal.
+Hover the commands to display a list of all available options, customise inputs and run the command, with output shown straight in your terminal.

+Can list and run commands locally (default) or using your Docker containers.
+Configurable per project in `./vscode/settings.json`.

 [View Repository](https://github.com/WinningSoftwareDev/vscode-symfony-console-runner) | [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=WinningSoftware.symfony-console-runner) | [Open VSX](https://open-vsx.org/extension/WinningSoftware/symfony-console-runner)

-### **Nightshade - Colour Theme**
+### Nightshade - Colour Theme

-A deep purple dark colour theme for VS Code.
+A dark colour theme for VS Code, deep purple backgrounds with tones of pink and teal.

 [View Repository](https://github.com/WinningSoftwareDev/vscode-theme-nightshade) | [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=WinningSoftware.nightshade-theme) | [Open VSX](https://open-vsx.org/extension/WinningSoftware/nightshade-theme)